psmithdev/rockpaperscissors/README.md

-# rockpaperscissors
- Project: Rock Paper Scissors

-Simple grade-school style game of "Rock paper scissors" through the browser console.
+# Rock, Paper, Scissors Game

+This repository contains a simple, grade-school style "Rock, Paper, Scissors" game designed to be played in the browser console.
+The game pits the user against the computer in a classic game of chance and strategy.

 Pseudo/Plan: